 Calculate interest penalty on delayed payments to Micro, Small & Medium Enterprises under MSME Act 2006.

 From invoice date, buyer has 45 days to pay.
-This is mandatory unless written agreement specifies otherwise (but cannot exceed 45 days for MSMEs).
+This is mandatory — cannot exceed 45 days for registered MSMEs regardless of any written agreement.

 Micro: Investment < ₹1 Cr, Turnover < ₹5 Cr